 - Instead of throwing your tatty shoes away, you can still donate them using a shoe bank or shoe recycle bin, and the textile parts of the shoe will be made into something more useful.

 - Search for sportswear companies collecting old shoes.
 Several sportswear brands recycle shoes, including Nike, which runs a Reuse-a-Shoe As part of this scheme, old shoes are transformed into everything from new footwear to large scale sports surfaces.

 Recycling shoes for charity

 Wearable shoes in good condition can easily be resold at charity shops or dropped off at a charity shoe recycle bin near you.
 If you want to donate your old shoes, Shoe Aid and Sal’s Shoes are a good place to start.
 These charities send your old shoes to developing nations to provide less fortunate people with footwear.
 Charity shops will accept all types of shoes as long as they are wearable.
 Shoes usually take quite a few years to decompose – running shoes can take up to 1,000 years to break down.

 BBC Children in Need

 We actively encourage shoe recycling at Shoe Zone.
-We work with charities, including BBC Children in Need, to collect unwanted shoes from our customers and send them where they are needed.
-We also fundraise by selling Pudsey slippers, which are available online and in-store during BBC Children in Need around November when the event takes place.
+We work with charities, including BBC Children in Need, to recycle old shoes and send them where they are needed.
 Find out more about our charity work.

 How can I upcycle my old shoes?